catsystems/cats-embedded/README.md

 ## Configuration Tool
 Currently the configuration tool is still under development.

+## Contribution
+Contributions are welcome and encouraged.
+You can contribute in many ways:

+* Implement a new feature in the firmware
+* Bug reporting & fixes
+* New feature ideas & suggestions

+The best way to get started is to join our [Discord](https://discord.gg/H9Caj8XeBj) server.

 ## Open Source
 All CATS code is open source and can be used free of charge without warranty.

+The CATS CLI is forked from [Betaflight](https://github.com/betaflight/betaflight), so thanks goes to all those whom have contributed to Cleanflight and Betaflight.

 ## Pushing to Remote Repository
 In order to ensure consistency and easier diff review between commits,